 Ron Wyden, U.S. Senator for the State of Oregon, was in town to deliver a speech on the privacy abuses and failures of the telecom industry.
 There was a session on how it’s not always bugs that are the issue in software or hardware exploits.
 Sometimes it’s just bad design.
 That provides an excellent seg-way to some of the sessions I attended around ICS issues.
 In those presentations, the central message was the same: security is often an afterthought if it’s given any thought at all.

 For instance, there was a session on “Backdooring Hardware Devices by Injecting Malicious Payloads on Microcontrollers.”
-The speakers talked about hacking elevators, cars, industrial systems and even your fridge (which I talked about back in 2014 here).
+The speakers talked about hacking elevators, cars, industrial systems and even your fridge.
 The fact that IoT and IIoT are still problems that need to be addressed gives me the warm and fuzzies…or at least a strong sense of job security….

 Another research team did a presentation on what they called “HVACking: Understand the Difference Between Security and Reality.”
 They had found a zero-day exploit in a common building controller and were able to manipulate temperature controls and other critical components.
 If used in the real world, that exploit would have enabled the hacker to cause damage to critical industrial systems or data centers.